 What would you write to your younger self?
 What could have improved your life?Go back ten or twenty years ago and picture yourself back then.
 What letter would you write to yourself, using the knowledge and wisdom you own now, to make an essential difference to your life and the lives of others...

 As we get older, we have (hopefully) become wiser and learned many life lessons.
 We made some mistakes and endured some pitfalls in our respective youth.
 However, we moved on.
 If you had something to say to your younger self, what would it be?

 What advice would you give your younger self?If you could go back and give advice to your younger self what advice would you give and what would it change?

 by FaithDream 10 years ago

 Knowing what you know today, what would tell your younger self about life?Think back to when you were twenty or when you were a teenager.
 What would tell your younger self about life?

 by Elbeto94 9 years ago

 What would yo tell to your younger self?As something you regret doing inn younger days, im sure we all have something.

-If you could tell your younger self one thing, what would it be?
+If you could write a letter to your younger self, what would it say ?

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|